Answers to Frequently-asked Questions on Abortion from the Latter-day Saint Perspective

 Why should the government be involved in restricting abortion?

-The primary role of government is to protect human life.
+A primary role of government is to protect human life.
 The legal ending of life is only permitted under very restrictive circumstances, such as self-defense.
 Governments must promote civilized society that includes protecting its most vulnerable and promoting a culture that respects life.

 As informed members of Christ’s Church on the earth, we are encouraged to use our own agency and influence to impact both culture and government to protect life–particularly that of our preborn brothers and sisters.